bossbeagle1509/chip_list/README.md

 &nbsp;

-# ⚠ Warning !
+# ⚠ Warning !!!!!!!!!

 The `flutter_lints` package might suggest that you make `listOfChipIndicesCurrentlySeclected` a constant.

 PLEASE DO NOT DO SO.

 The widget will not respond to user interaction, seemingly without any reason.

+The whole point of the API being designed like this is so that you have direct access to the currently selected indices, without the need for any state management and such.

 That list will be updated as the user interacts with the widget.
 It is intended to be used in case you would like to incorporate the contents for any logic.

+For an example, look at the section title "using extraOnToggle" in the provided example.
+The index is used to display the currently selected indice's label elsewhere in the UI.

 &nbsp;